Skip to main content

 Exploration

-• Direction B — per-flow setting on the schedule step.
-Granular, but added a new sub-step to the flow builder.
+Direction B — per-flow setting on the schedule step.
+Granular, but added a per-flow decision that AMs and senders did not want to make individually.

-• Direction C — per-campaign override at send time.
-Familiar, but did not solve the recurring-flow case at all.
+Direction C — per-campaign override at send time.
+Familiar, but did not solve the recurring-flow case at all — and flows were the surface the data pointed at first.

 Decision